fuseraft/InterpJS/README.md

 *which returns*:

-`the quick black fox jumped over the other fox quickly.`
+`The quick black fox jumped over the other fox quickly.`